weizhixiang-workspace/cullengao.github.io/_pages/about.md

 <center><img src="../images/isef.jpg" height="42"></center><br>

 I start to learn programming from the junior high.
-At that time, I and my another teammates participated [*ISEF'12*](https://student.societyforscience.org/intel-isef) (the world’s largest international pre-college science competition) as a part of Chinese Delegation.
+At that time, I and my other two teammates participated [*ISEF'12*](https://student.societyforscience.org/intel-isef) (the world’s largest international pre-college science competition) as a part of Chinese Delegation.
 We made our first project to estimate the submergence factors of rice gene and won a silver medal which was one of the best award of China.

 Through all these years, I have proceeded with a stable pace, from the curious high school kid to an independent researcher.
 I published three EI papers  and submitted one onto [*INFOCOM'17*](http://infocom2017.ieee-infocom.org/).
 Please check [here]({{ site.url }}/publications) for more details.